 Lil talked shop with a couple Faroese horses along the way to Múlafossur... they are just as beautiful and dramatic looking as the terrain which they call home.

+At this point in our trip, we’d been unsuccessful in spotting a puffin, but really hoped to catch the northern lights.
 Our Airbnb host gave us a great link to check on the likelihood of seeing the northern lights in Iceland.
+I became obsessed!

 Tips + Traveling to Iceland on a Budget